by Beth O'Leary

 Purchase Here Buy on Amazon US - Buy on Apple - Buy on Kobo - Buy on Google - Buy at Barnes and Noble - Buy on Waterstones - Buy on Audible - Buy on Amazon UK

 Genres: Fiction / Romance / Romantic Comedy, Fiction / Women

 ***I received this book for free in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.***

-Have you read The No-Show by Beth O’Leary?
-What cover do you like the best?
+Have you read The Flatshare by Beth O’Leary?
+Do you want to read it?